 But by the 1970s, this notion of the corporation as responsible to its stakeholders was supplanted by one that is far more familiar to us.
 Milton Friedman spearheaded this change by promoting the idea that corporations should not be responsible to stakeholders, but only to their shareholders.
 Friedman claimed that restricting the focus of the corporation to the owner's profit would propel economic growth.
 This growth, in turn, would "trickle-down" from the shareholders to the stakeholders, resulting in increased social wellbeing.
 And so the purpose of the corporation began to change so that it would gradually cease to be responsible to society (the stakeholders) and become responsible solely to its owners (the shareholders).

 This change in purpose was seen as a positive development because it solved an old conundrum defined by Adam Smith in the 18th century: the ownership vs. control problem.
 Because there are so many parties involved, it was easy for owners to lose full control of their companies.
-Management and workers, after all, might need to use their own judgment when making decisions in their corporate roles, and their judgments might deviate from the owner's agenda.
-The shareholder model gave management a single, narrow goal: to maximize shareholder value.
+Management and workers, after all, might use their own judgment when making decisions, and their judgments might deviate from the owner's agenda.
+The new model gave management a single, narrow goal: to maximize shareholder value.
 In doing so, their decisions would align perfectly with the owner's agenda, thereby securing their control over the corporation (or so the thinking went).
 From this point on, everything becomes narrowly quantifiable.
 The corporation's goal is all about stock prices and rates of return to investors, which are easily calculated.
 This era was not without its contrarians, of course.
 Some voices did raise concerns, like Peter Drucker who, in the 1980s, warned that this narrow focus would drive corporations to subordinate all other concerns – including societal well-being and even the corporation's own longevity – to its single-minded goal.
 Still, despite these protestations, the machine moved forward, guided by its new, narrowly defined purpose.

 The financial markets had to adapt to this shift in corporate purpose.
 As the corporation's purpose was narrowed down to the simple maximization of profits, stock ownership became more about capital appreciation than collecting stable dividends.
 Capital, accordingly, moved into quick-growth areas.
 Only short-term growth mattered and companies were incentivized to do anything to achieve quick profits.
 With stakeholder concerns no longer seen as relevant, impatient capital moved elsewhere if management would not take action to fuel relentless growth.
 From the 1980s on, corporations worked under the pressure to grow their profits by whatever means necessary, and the social responsibility and even legal obligations that were cornerstones of good corporate practice only a few decades ago were now deemed irrelevant.
-The result is our current economic landscape: the weakening of workers' bargaining power, outsourcing, globalism, automation, and the norm of the dual-income family.
+The result is our current socioeconomic landscape—massive economic growth, profits and technological advancements—by the weakening of workers' bargaining power, outsourcing, globalism, automation, and the norm of the dual-income family.

 As corporations rapidly scaled up in size a feedback loop was born—the more leverage over society the corporation obtained, the more it could use that leverage to extract more profit.
 There was also an increase in corporate networking and consolidation, which further fueled leverage.
 The extracted profits were distributed to the asset holders and highest level corporate servants, widening wealth inequality.
 And all the while in the background were an explosion of externalities (costs to the society).

 Over the last 50 years, the corporation has evolved from its original purpose of serving stakeholders (society) to its current purpose of serving shareholders (owners).
 And its circle of concern has been constricted to an even narrower segment of the population now that ownership has been concentrated into fewer and fewer hands.
 The modern corporation is an experiment that began in the 1970s and it has succeeded insofar as it has created massive amounts of wealth.
-At the same time, however, it has created an unsustainable feedback loop of growing externalities and concentration of wealth, with no clear way to exit this cycle.
+At the same time, however, it has created an unsustainable feedback loop of growing externalities and concentration of that wealth, with no clear way to exit this cycle.

 THE CORPORATION'S NARROW PROGRAM: MAXIMIZING PROFIT